mm80843/T3.5/Blueprint/PBN__Blueprint_12.md

 # __Resilience in staffing and skills training__

+## Blueprint description

+Even before the recent pandemic, most employers have developed strategies and tools for their employees to ensure gradual development of their skills while keeping their well-being at an acceptable level.
+However, the COVID-19 pandemic has shown that these strategies and tools have not been resilient and flexible enough.
+Although employees have had to find their own responses to the impact of the pandemics, many organisations have begun to look for ways to improve resilience across the organisation through improved HR strategies and training.

 ## Capabilities of the blueprint

 Nowadays, digital and conventional training methods are widely used.
 More and more companies specialise in developing various skills.
 In addition, Massive Open Online course platforms such as Coursera offer a range of relevant courses for free and can help build the resilience of organisations with limited budgets such as small businesses, schools or non-profit organisations